kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 - Apart from the headers automatically set by the user agent, the only headers which are allowed are those defined as a “CORS-safelisted request-header”, which are: `Accept`, `Accept-Language`, `Content-Language`, `Content-Type`, etc.
 - The only allowed values for the `Content-Type` header are: `application/x-www-form-urlencoded`, `multipart/form-data`, `text/plain`

 To allow the simple requests to access the resource, the `Access-Control-Allow-Origin` header should contain the value that was sent in the request's `Origin` header.

-The `Origin` request header indicates the origin (scheme, hostname, and port) that caused the request.
-It is similar to the `Referer` header, but does not disclose the path, and may be null.
-Broadly speaking, **user agents add the `Origin` request header to cross origin requests or same-origin requests except for GET or HEAD requests**.
+The `Origin` request header indicates the origin (scheme, hostname, and port) that caused the request. **User agents add the `Origin` request header to cross origin requests or same-origin requests except for GET or HEAD requests**.

 ### Preflight requests
 Preflight requests first send an HTTP request by the `OPTIONS` method to the resource on the other domain, to determine if the actual request is safe to send. `OPTIONS` is an HTTP/1.1 method that is used to determine further information from servers, and is a safe method, meaning that it can't be used to change the resource.